yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 - Longer input sequence lengths (e.g 10k ISL | 1k OSL, not 200 ISL | 200 OSL)
 - Sparse MoE architectures with opportunities for wide-EP

-As a result, as you tune you P/D deployments, we suggest focusing on the following parameters:
+As a result, as you tune your P/D deployments, we suggest focusing on the following parameters:

-- **Heterogenous Parallelism**: deploy P workers with less parallelism and more replicas and D workers with more parallelism and fewer replicas
+- **Heterogeneous Parallelism**: deploy P workers with less parallelism and more replicas and D workers with more parallelism and fewer replicas
 - **xPyD Ratios**: tuning the ratio of P workers to D workers to ensure balance for your ISL|OSL ratio

 ## Installation